How long should your home be on the market?

 When you’re looking for a quick house sale, waiting for the right buyer can be frustrating.
 But while it’s perfectly natural to worry, it’s worth remembering that every case is different.
 You might still be right in the middle of the average thinking time for your area, and if not: there’s always a solution to speed the sale up.

-According to one study, the average property took 96 days to sell last year.
+, the average property took 96 days to sell last year.
 However, it ranged from just 41 days in Edinburgh to 119 days in Belfast.

 To get an idea of how sales are going in your area search sites like Zoopla or Rightmove to see how long properties nearby have been on the market.
 If similar homes have been around longer and still aren’t sold, there’s no need to worry.